charles-so/Access-to-SharePoint-CRM-Migration/Deliverable 1/# Requirements Analysis Document layout.md

-# Requirements Analysis Document for [Project Name]
+# Requirements Analysis Document for Database Update and Creation

 ## Table of Contents
 1. Introduction
-2. Client Needs
+2. Stakeholder Analysis
-3. System Requirements
+3. Existing Database Analysis
-4. Data Requirements
+4. New Database Requirements
-5. Interface Requirements
+5. Migration Strategy
-6. Functional Requirements
+6. Security Requirements
-7. Non-Functional Requirements
+7. Performance Requirements
 8. Constraints and Assumptions
 9. Approval

 ## 1. Introduction
 ### 1.1 Purpose
-- Define the purpose of this document and the project.
+- Outline the need for updating the existing database and creating a new one.
 ### 1.2 Scope
-- Detail what is included and excluded from the project.
-### 1.3 Definitions and Acronyms
-- Explain any technical terms, abbreviations, or acronyms.
+- Define the extent of the update and what the new database will include.

-## 2. Client Needs
+## 2. Stakeholder Analysis
-- Describe the main users and their specific needs and expectations.
+- Identify the stakeholders involved, their roles, and their interests in the project.

-## 3. System Requirements
+## 3. Existing Database Analysis
-- Outline the overall functionality and performance the system must achieve.

-## 4. Data Requirements
-- Describe the data to be used, including formats, sources, and how it will be managed.
+- Describe the current state of the existing database, including limitations and issues.

-## 5. Interface Requirements
+## 4. New Database Requirements
-- Detail any interfaces with other systems, including hardware and software specifications.
+### 4.1 Data Structure
+- Define the structure, including tables, relationships, and types.

-## 6. Functional Requirements
+### 4.2 Functional Requirements
-- Define the specific functions the system must perform.
+- Specify the functions that the new database must support.
-  - **Requirement ID:**
-  - **Description:**
-  - **Priority:**
+### 4.3 Accessibility
+- Detail who will have access and how they will interact with the database.

+## 5. Migration Strategy
+- Outline how data will be migrated from the existing database to the new one, including any necessary transformations or cleanup.

+## 6. Security Requirements
+- Detail the security measures that will be implemented to protect sensitive data.

-## 7. Non-Functional Requirements
+## 7. Performance Requirements
-- Describe requirements related to usability, performance, security, etc.
-  - **Requirement ID:**
-  - **Description:**
-  - **Priority:**
+- Specify performance criteria, such as response times, concurrency support, and scalability.

 ## 8. Constraints and Assumptions
-- List any limitations, dependencies, or assumptions that may affect the project.
+- List any known constraints, dependencies, or assumptions that could affect the project.

 ## 9. Approval
-- Provide details of who must approve the requirements and the process for doing so.
+- Define the process for reviewing and approving the requirements.

 ## Appendices (if applicable)
-- Include any supplementary information such as diagrams, charts, or references.
+- Include any supplementary material, such as diagrams or references.

 ## Revision History
-- Keep track of changes made to the document, including dates and descriptions.
+- Record any changes made to this document.